Connect with us

 This is the first phase of architectural design development.
 In this phase, the owner and architect meet to discuss the specific requirements of the project.

-The goal of schematic design, which take up 15% of the architect’s work and fees, is to develop the shape and size of the building with some general design.
+The goal of schematic design, which takes up 15% of the architect’s work and fees, is to develop the shape and size of the building with some general design.

-Prior to the meeting, the architect is supposed to research on issues that might affect the project, among them zoning guidelines, building code, and the physical features of the site.
+Before the meeting, the architect is supposed to research issues that might affect the project, among them zoning guidelines, building code, and the physical features of the site.

 A lot of sketching takes place during this phase, and it is only after the client and the architect agree on the drawing that the parties can proceed to the next phase of architectural design development.